-Individuals often think of supercomputers when they consider big data and algorithms.
+Consider big data and algorithms when thinking of supercomputers.
 They contemplate the largest and most powerful computers in the world processing billions of numbers and then creating a valuable output that a company then uses.
 While this illustration is close to the ideal of the big data-supercomputer relationship, it is not the current situation.
 Companies that employ massive quantities of data have moved away from massive computers and towards much smaller ones.

 Proprietary Machine Learning Algorithms